webclinic017/Algorithmic-Trading-Bot-2/README.md

-# Algorithmic-Trading-Bots | Machine Learning Models
+# Algorithmic Trading Bots | Machine Learning Models

 This is a machine learning template that can be adapted to build unique algorithmic trading bots.